pranavjayaraj/FlickrImages/README.md

 # FlickrImages

-An Android app developed implemented using the following technologies
+An Android app developed by using the following technologies

 1. Clean Architecture